cascadiajs/cascadiajs/app/markdown/2026/scholarships.md

 <i class="fas fa-pen-field"></i> Apply for a Scholarship by <span class="highlight warning">April 14</span>

-<i class="fas fa-ticket-alt"></i> You will be offered a Scholarship Ticket at a discounted rate
+<i class="fas fa-ticket-alt"></i> You will be offered a Premium Ticket at a discounted rate.

-<i class="fas fa-heart"></i> If you cannot afford this ticket, you can request financial aid.
-Applicants that are selected for financial aid will be offered a fully loaded ticket for $15.
+<i class="fas fa-heart"></i> If you can't afford this ticket, you'll be considered for full financial aid.
+Applicants that are selected for full financial aid will be offered a Premium ticket for $15.
+All other qualified applicants will be offered a General Admission ticket at a discounted rate.

 Why $15?
 A small fee helps reduce no-shows and ensures scholarship tickets go to attendees who are able to participate, allowing us to offer more scholarships to the community.
-If cost is a barrier, please reach out.

 <div class="cta"><a target="_blank" href="https://airtable.com/app2IZDYtOGyzBQLZ/shr35XuQs0LcZu7U2">Apply for a Scholarship</a></div>

 <h2 id="support">Support the program</h2>

-Our Scholarship Program only exists because of the support and generosity of our community.
+Our Opportunity Scholarship Program only exists because of the support and generosity of our community.
 Here's how you can help:

 * Make a donation.
 Any amount helps!
 * Spread the word by sharing this application with relevant people and organizations.